m4r35n357/VisualOptimizers/README.md

 make test-3d 2>&1 | grep std | sed 's/^.*\[ //' | sed 's/-std/-gl/' | sed 's/[ ]*\]//' | grep spiral
 make test-3d 2>&1 | grep std | sed 's/^.*\[ //' | sed 's/-std/-gl/' | sed 's/[ ]*\]//' | grep cut
 ```
+The visualizations also "work" for more than three dimensions, obviously they do not tell the whole story in this case, but can still give some kind of indication of progress.

 ## OpenGL Keyboard Controls